stat545ubc-2022/MiniDataAnalysis-GiuseppeTintiTomio/mini-project-2.md

 ### 2.1 (2.5 points)

 Based on the definition above, can you identify if your data is tidy or untidy?
-Go through all your columns, or if you have \>8 variables, just pick 8, and explain whether the data is untidy or tidy.
+Go through all your columns, or if you have \\\>8 variables, just pick 8, and explain whether the data is untidy or tidy.

 <!--------------------------- Start your work below --------------------------->

-#### 2.1 answer
+#### Answer

 ``` r
 # Load my data